dialpad/dialtone-legacy/docs/utilities/index.md

 </div>
 ```

-### Keep exploring
+### Keep exploring!

-You can see the final result in this [Codepen template](https://codepen.io/pen?template=XWYMMRY).
+View the final result in this [Codepen template](https://codepen.io/pen?template=XWYMMRY).
 Continue to explore using the variety of CSS utilities listed here.